There are a couple of basic questions that need to be answered before discussing financing. They are:

 - How is your credit?

-National Finance Companies (21st Mortgage, Triad, Others) will set your down payment and interest rate according to your credit score, amount of down payment and other factors.
-They offer down payments with as little as 5% down payment.
-10% down is generally what I have seen though in most cases.
+21st Mortgage will set your down payment and interest rate according to your credit score, amount of down payment and other factors.
+They offer down payments with as little as 5% down payment if your score is above 700.
 They will go longer term than local banks so the payment would be less.
 They will only allow a co-signer for people with no credit (usually very young).
 They do not allow a co-signer to heal up bad credit.
 See the discussion below about helping finance a home for someone.
+You can fill out their application on line.

 Seller financing is where the community where the home is located or will be located is the company financing the home.
 They may or may not have a minimum credit score standard.
 Most of the time they do not.
 They may overlook bad credit if it is in the past.
 You must have a down payment.
 The payments are set up for a 15 year (new) or a shorter (used) loan period with payments going to principal and interest just as if the loan had been processed by a bank.